 CFL light bulbs contain mercury and should not be placed in the trash.
 Single family residents in Kirkland can recycle CFL bulbs curbside.
-All residents can take advantage of LightRecycle Washington
+All residents and businesses can take advantage of LightRecycle Washington

 Drop up to 10 CFL bulbs

 Fluorescent tubes are NOT accepted at these locations.
 Bring tubes to accepted locations, below.

 - Kirkland City Hall (at Recycling Center in downstairs lobby)